Millwood, Washington

 Millwood is a city in Spokane County, Washington, United States.
-The population was 1,786 at the 2010 census.
+As of the 2020 census, the city had a population of 1,881.
 Millwood is a suburb of Spokane, and is surrounded on three sides by the city of Spokane Valley.
 The Spokane River flows along the northern edge of the city.
-The city is home to the National Register of Historic Places listed Millwood Historic District.
+The city is home to the Millwood Historic District, which is listed on the National Register of Historic Places.

-Government

-The city government is organized using the Mayor-Council form.
-The mayor as of November 2022 is Kevin Freeman, who was first elected in November 2013 and took office in January 2014.
-In November 2017, he was elected to his second term.
-Freeman is simultaneously a member of the board of directors for the Spokane Regional Health District, and the Spokane Regional Clean Air Agency.
-The city council consists of five members, who are elected to serve terms of four years.